nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 ### Custom Injected variables

-We can also add custom injected variables by adding a block of YAML front matter to our markdown file. it must be the first thing in the file and must be a valid form of YAML set between three triple dashed lines.
-This can be very useful for adding a title, description and image to your post which can then be displayed on the main blog page so people can see what your post is about before clicking to read the actual post.
+We can also add custom injected variables by adding a block of YAML front matter to our markdown file.
+It must be at the top the file and must be a valid YAML format set between three triple dashed lines.
+This is useful for adding SEO variables such as title, description and image of your article.

 `content/articles/my-first-blog-post.md`